Intel-bigdata/SSM/supports/ec-performance-test/README.md

 ## Requirements
 - Deploy SSM, please refer to /SSM/doc/ssm-deployment-guide.md.
-- Deploy two HDFS clusters and configure its bin in $PATH of OS.
+- Deploy one HDFS cluster and configure its bin in $PATH of OS.
 - Install MySQL for SSM storing Metadata.
 - Install PAT(https://github.com/intel-hadoop/PAT).